virkillz/backer/README.md

 - [ ] Admin can change donation status
 - [ ] Backer can see the donation status
 - [ ] Backer can browse the post and comment
+- [ ] Visisting nonexistent "/donee/nonexistuser" shows error, need to check other variant as well.

 ## To start:
   * Install dependencies with `mix deps.get`